ShaunakSen/web-dev-bootcamp/readme.txt

 RESTful Routes
 ___________________

-INDEX Route:    /dogs      GET     Display a list of all dogs NEW Route:      /dogs/new  GET     Displays form to make a new dog CREATE Route:   /dogs      POST    Add new dog to db SHOW            /dogs/:id  GET     Shows info about one dog
+INDEX Route:    /dogs           GET     Display a list of all dogs NEW Route:      /dogs/new       GET     Displays form to make a new dog CREATE Route:   /dogs           POST    Add new dog to db SHOW            /dogs/:id       GET     Shows info about one dog EDIT            /dogs/:id/edit  GET     Show edit form for one dog UPDATE          /dogs/:id       PUT     Update a particular dog; then redirect DESTROY         /dogs/:id       DELETE  Delete a particular dog; then redirect

 REST - a mapping bw HTTP routes and CRUD

+Its a pattern of defining our routes

+Blog - our entity